Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

-We test them against real citation outcomes.
-Our research measures hundreds of signals across real pages, then checks which signals are meaningfully associated with higher citation likelihood across ChatGPT, Gemini, and Google AI Overviews.
+We test tactics against real citation outcomes.
+Our research measures signals across real pages, then checks which ones are meaningfully associated with higher citation likelihood across ChatGPT, Gemini, Claude, and Google AI Overviews.

-That is why our recommendations are phrased in terms of measured effect and not opinion.
-If a tactic does not hold up in the data, we do not keep pushing it just because it sounds smart.
+That is why recommendations are tied to measured effect, not opinion.
+If a tactic does not hold up in the data, we stop pushing it.

-We collect real AI responses, identify which pages get cited, measure the signals present on those pages, and test whether those signals are associated with stronger citation outcomes.
-A tactic only becomes a recommendation if it shows up as a real pattern in the analysis.
+We collect real AI responses, identify cited pages, measure the signals on those pages, and test whether those signals are linked to stronger citation outcomes.
+A tactic becomes a recommendation only when it shows up as a real pattern.

-Our current research covers thousands of pages across thousands of domains and spans ChatGPT, Gemini, and Google AI Overviews.
-The goal is to separate attractive theory from durable signal.
+Our current research covers thousands of pages across thousands of domains and spans ChatGPT, Gemini, Claude, and Google AI Overviews.

-In our system, statistically significant means a signal showed a measurable relationship with citation outcomes after we corrected for random chance.
-We do not ship recommendations because they feel intuitive.
+In our system, statistically significant means a signal showed a measurable relationship with citation outcomes after correction for random chance.
+We do not ship recommendations because they sound intuitive.
 We ship them because the effect survives the math.

-When AI engines change, we retest the signals and update the recommendations instead of treating the old playbook as permanent.
+When AI engines change, we retest signals and update recommendations.
 GEO is not a static checklist, so a serious agency should behave like a research function, not a template factory.

-That is also why clients hire us for an ongoing working relationship.
-The value is not only finding the current gaps.
-It is staying aligned with what the evidence says next.
+That is also why clients hire us for ongoing work.
+The value is staying aligned with what the evidence says next.

 What does the audit reveal, and what happens after it?